apostrophecms/docs/docs/guide/setting-up.md

   // ...
 ```

-You should also update the [session secret for Express.js](https://github.com/expressjs/session#secret).
+You should also update the [session secret for Express.js](https://github.com/expressjs/session#secret) to a unique, random string.
 The boilerplate has a placeholder for this option already.
 If you do not update this, you will see a warning each time the app starts up.

 ```javascript
 // app.js